pasha121/deckhouse/modules/050-network-policy-engine/docs/EXAMPLES.md

 ---
-title: "The network-policy-engine module: usage"
+title: "The network-policy-engine module: examples"
 ---

 ## Examples of network policies